0abst/Website-built/README.md

 https://peer2panel-com-website.vercel.app/

 The aim is to have a platform for showing a prototype of a solar panel which automatically stores measurements on its performance on the blockchain.

-The aim with this prototype is to make sure a bridge between real world assets (in this case the solar panel) and the digital world can be done.
+This website has been done as a follow-up of the Swiss Blockchain hackhaton